-I had heard that it was a busy city with a rough population of 14 million (!!) and with neighbourhoods spread out on each side of the river on the European side plus further neighbourhoods on the Asian side my first challenge before even arriving was deciding where to stay.
-I opted for a guesthouse in Karakoy which is an area that i would recommend.. not too touristy and therefore slightly lower in cost but close enough the tourist attractions, especially as I was in Istanbul for 3 days!
+I had heard that it was a busy city with a rough population of 14 million (wow!!) and with neighbourhoods spread out on each side of the river on the European side, plus neighbourhoods on the Asian side too so my first challenge before even arriving was deciding where to stay in Istanbul.
+I opted for a guesthouse in Karakoy which is an area that I would recommend, not too touristy and therefore slightly lower in cost but close enough the tourist attractions, especially as I was in Istanbul for 3 days!

-I arrived quite late into Istanbul as I had flown from Cappadocia that day so on my first full day I headed straight to the Sultanahmet side of the city where all the tourist attractions are, i had to cross over the Galata Bridge to start with which gave me a fantastic view over the river and the mosques on the other side, it was a good start to my day.
+I arrived quite late into Istanbul as I had flown from Cappadocia that day so on my first full day I headed straight to the Sultanahmet side of the city from Karakoy where all the tourist attractions are.
+I had to cross over the Galata Bridge to start with which gave me a fantastic view over the river and the mosques on the other side, it was a good start to my day.

-I headed for the main square which has quite a few of the attractions surrounding it.
-I was very lucky as it was a beautiful blue sky Autumn day, and for me coming from a British Autumn i found it fairly warm.
+I headed for the Main Square which has quite a few of the attractions surrounding it.
+I was very lucky as it was a beautiful blue sky Autumn day in October, and for me coming from a British Autumn I found it fairly warm.

 My next stop, as with Dan Browns book (although writing this may have just given away part of the ending so sorry!) was the Basilica Cistern, which took some finding as there’s only a small building on the street level where the tickets are sold and then it all goes underground!
 This is a huge area used to hold water for the city built in AD 532!! and from the outset it sounds quite boring but along with reading the book and the ery-ness down there it was quite an interesting place to visit and cost 20TL/£4.00 to enter.

-Later on i walked up to where the Galata tower is as it isn’t far from where i was staying, got a falafel wrap (which i ended up eating every day while i was in Istanbul!) and called it a day.
+Later on I walked up to where the Galata tower is as it isn’t far from where i was staying, got a falafel wrap and called it a day.

-In the afternoon i visiting a Turkish Bath or Hammam as they are known which was ermm… lets say an experience..i left feeling incredibly clean and soft and this is a must do thing in Turkey but there were some funny/ awkward moments!
+In the afternoon I visiting a Turkish Bath or Hammam as they are known which was ermm… lets say an experience!
+I left feeling incredibly clean and soft and this is a must do thing in Turkey but there were some funny/ awkward moments!

-And then to end the day and my time in Istanbul I caught the sunset from the Galata Bridge which was just amazing!
+To end the day and my time in Istanbul I caught the sunset from the Galata Bridge which was just amazing!

-Istanbul is a huge city with lots of neighbourhoods as i mentioned so don’t just stick to where you’re staying or where the tourist sights are, take a day to explore away from this and i guarantee you’ll find some awesome streets.
+Istanbul is a huge city with lots of neighbourhoods as I mentioned so don’t just stick to where you’re staying or where the tourist sights are, take a day to explore away from this and I guarantee you’ll find some awesome streets.
 For some off the beaten path places to visit in Istanbul, have a look at this post.

 To get around on the public transport in Istanbul you do need an ‘Istanbulkart’- like an oyster card.
 These can be brought from shops around the city and at most tram stops etc. The card cost me 7TL and then each bus, boat, tram ride you take costs 2-3 TL so it’s really cheap to use!

-I used the Havatas bus to get to and from the airport which drops you off at Taksim Square and cost 14TL/£3.00 from Sabiha Gokcen airport.. note that there are 2 airports in Istanbul!
+I used the Havabus to get to and from the airport which drops you off at Taksim Square and cost 14TL/£3.00 from Sabiha Gokcen airport.. note that there are 2 airports in Istanbul!